Overcoming customer data fragmentation

 This is something that a lot of companies struggle with and it’s often the root cause of unsuccessful digital transformation projects and marketing strategies.
 The good news is that an understanding of what data fragmentation is and knowing how it happens in the first place is enables you to tackle it.

 Mass data fragmentation is when your data is fragmented across siloes, and it’s an expensive and time-consuming problem if you don’t have the right solutions in place.
 Having incomplete pictures of your customers leads to ineffective marketing campaigns, and therefore, less sales for the business

 The most common causes of data fragmentation include:

 - Too much data – There is such thing as having too much data and it is often the cause of fragmentation.
 In addition, with GDPR in full swing, brands should only collect the data that is needed.

-- Unstructured data – Data needs to be properly organised to collect clear insights.
-Ideally, your data will be organised and structured when you start collecting it.
+- Unstructured data – Data needs to be properly organized to collect clear insights.
+Ideally, your data will be organized and structured when you start collecting it.

 - Siloed data – Data is often stored on different systems, both online and offline and in places where it may never be discovered (this is known as ‘dark data’).
 This means it can’t be joined up properly to create one clear picture.

 Data fragmentation is a problem mainly because it means that you’re normally wasting good data.
 It’s all very well storing data, but if it can’t be activated properly, it’s not serving its purpose.
 Tidying it up and unifying it will help drive your marketing activity and increase customer engagement.

 Tools for solving data fragmentation

 Solving data fragmentation comes down to controlling and organizing it the moment it comes in, whether that’s from a website visit, social media or a purchase in-store.
 Having a robust data supply chain (normally organized by collecting, standardizing, transforming/enriching, integrating and activating data) is key.